Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/Language/readme.md

 ## Releases

-The current preview release of Conversational Language Understanding and Text Analytics is 2022-05-15-preview.

 The current stable release of Question Answering is 2021-10-01.

+The current stable release of Conversational Language Understanding and Language is 2022-05-01.

 ```yaml
 tag: release_2022_05_15_preview